BRACERS Notes

 135552

 Christmas card in the hand of Edith Russell, signed by "Bertrand" and "Edith".
-The card has a printed quotation from Bertrand Russell Speaks His Mind.
+The card, published by CND, has a printed quotation from Bertrand Russell Speaks His Mind.

 Transcription provided by Nicholas Marlowe Rare Books.